 ENCORE Artist Programs include artist-led workshops that activate individuals from our Member Organizations to become participants in arts and culture: dance, movement, music, theater and visual art.

 Member Organizations may select comprehensive programs created by a diverse roster of local artists, gaining access to these programs at a reduced rate.
 Art-Reach’s roster is made up of dedicated, experienced and passionate local artists, musicians, and museum educators.
 Current Member Organizations may request an Encore Artist workshop at the links above.

-If you have any questions about our Encore Program, please email Manager of Member Services, Alex Boyle, at email@example.com.
+If you have any questions about our Encore Program, please email Alex Boyle, Program Manager, at email@example.com.

 ENCORE at Home

 As a response to COVID-19, Art-Reach has created a new program, ENCORE at Home, where digital content is created in partnership with arts organizations to build accessibility awareness, appreciation for, and engagement in arts and culture from the safety of your own homes.

 Each video is verbally described by the featured arts partner, ASL interpreted by HandsUP Productions, and captioned, and will be updated to the website as they are launched.

 ENCORE at home is made possible by Virginia & Harvey Kimmel Family Education Fund & the Independence Public Media Foundation